Arizona Family Law Forms and Rules

 In almost all litigated family law or divorce cases the Court will require the parties to each file a Proposed Resolution Statement and will schedule a Resolution Management Conference (also called an “RMC”).

-An RMC is a procedural hearing for the Court to learn what is happening in the case, to see if there are various things that can be done to keep the case moving forward, and to explore whether some or all the issues can be settled (including mediation or alternate dispute resolution).
+An RMC is a procedural hearing for the Court to learn what is happening in the case, to see if there are various things that can be done to keep the case moving forward, and to explore whether some or all the issues can be settled (including through mediation or a settlement conference).
 In many cases, the Court will schedule a trial date during the RMC.
 The RMC itself is not a trial and the Court cannot take evidence or issue orders during this hearing unless the parties agree otherwise.

 Prior to the RMC, the Court will generally require the parties to each fill out a Proposed Resolution Statement.
 You only need to fill out the sections that apply to your case (write “N/A” if the section does not apply).
 The form is supposed to merely provide your position as to specific issues (without argument as to the reasons for your positions).
 Follow this link to access the Proposed Resolution Statement form.